myNameArnav/Numeronym-ish/README.md

 # Numeronym

 Automatically changes words to numbers if it detects them.
+Pretty neat huh.